yaltmann/EC_calibration/README.md

 ```
 docker run -it --mount type=bind,source="$(pwd)"/data,target=/home/docker/data [image-tag]
 ```
+Steps 3 and 4 have been include in the 'docker_launch.sh' file.
+This is to speed up the build and run process if modifications are needed.

 ## Using the container

-Once the container is opening the following command must be run
+Once the container is opening the following command must be run:
 ```
 source /home/docker/dev/env.sh
 ```